J-SNACKKB/FLIP/ConnectionToBioEmbeddings.md

 ### Schema of the script

-1. Read the arguments
+1. Get the arguments
-2. Load a memory copy of the config file associated to the selected split
+  1.1.
+If `--config` is not provided, use the default config file in `configsbank/`.
+If provided, use the provided one.
-3. Look for possible incompatibiliest between the input arguments (modifications of the recommended config) and the selected split
+2. [FOR FUTURE VERSIONS] Look for possible incompatibiliest between the configuration file (if it is not the default) and the selected split
-4. (If not incompatibilities in 3) Modify the in-memory copy of the config file with the input arguments
+3. Prepare the data of the split as expected by biotrainer (`sequence_file` and `labels_file`)
-5. Prepare the data as expected by biotrainer (`sequence_file` and `labels_file`)
+4. Create (temporal) copy of the configuration file with the path to the data of the selected split and the selected embedding
-6. Create folder to allocate the results
+5. Create folder to allocate the results
-7. Pass the control to biotrainer with a call using the in-memory config file
+6. Pass the control to biotrainer with a call using poetry/docker

 ## About `utils.py` file:

 TO DO

-## About `configs_bank` folder:
+## About `configsbank` folder:
-- The `configs_bank` folder contains the expected and recomended configuration files for the different datasets.
+- The `configsbank` folder contains the expected and recomended configuration files for the different datasets.
 - The configuration files are named after the dataset: `config_<dataset_name>.txt`.
 - The configuration files follow the format expected by biotrainer, e.g.:
 ```yaml